Most home runs in a single season by team

 Yankees: Aaron Judge, 62 (2022)

 It’s no secret that the Yankees have the most competitive race here.
-Between Judge, Roger Maris and Babe Ruth, the Yankees have half of the players in MLB history to hit 60 homers in a season (others are Barry Bonds, Sammy Sosa and Mark McGwire).
+Between Judge, Roger Maris and Babe Ruth, the Yankees have three of the seven players in MLB history to hit 60 homers in a season (others are Barry Bonds, Sammy Sosa, Mark McGwire and Cal Raleigh).
 But after Judge hit No. 62 on Oct.
 5, 2022, he surpassed Maris for both the all-time franchise and all-time AL records.
 There’s no shortage of fun facts regarding Judge’s historic season, but here’s a good starting point.

 Runner-up: Roger Maris, 61 (1961)